 Budget-Friendly: Smartphone Cameras

-Believe it or not, Smartphones actually have pretty good cameras for YouTube.
+Believe it or not, smartphones actually have pretty good cameras for YouTube.
 They have decent sound and image quality, especially if you opt for a more recent model of your desired phone line.
 And if you’re on a budget, you likely already have a decent smartphone, so this could save you from needing to go out and splurge on more equipment.
+Some of the latest smartphones can even record videos in RAW format, which will allow you to have an even wider range of possibilities when it comes to color grading your creations.

 According to TechRadar, some of the smartphones with the best cameras are: